jhnyc/chatgpt-save/README.md

 # ChatGPT Save
-A simple Chrome extension (submitted for review) to save your interesting conversations with ChatGPT to CSV.
+A simple Chrome extension ([Here](https://chrome.google.com/webstore/detail/chatgpt-save/dacbcjjmegpiooanamonipdjhplejfml)) to save your interesting conversations with ChatGPT to CSV.